Key takeaways

 Three routing patterns that work

-A draft moves through multiple models, each doing what it's best at:
+A draft moves through a few models, each doing what it does best:

-• ChatGPT generates the structured outline (fast, format-aware)
+• ChatGPT builds the structured outline (fast, format-aware)

-• Claude drafts the prose against the outline (voice, nuance)
+• Claude writes the prose against that outline (voice, nuance)

-• Gemini fact-checks against a long context window of past content for consistency
+• Gemini checks it against a long window of your past content for consistency

-• Output quality up 20–40% on average across mixed workloads (because each task gets its best-fit model)
+• Better output, 20–40% on average across mixed work, because each task gets the model that suits it

-• Edit time down 30–50% (drafts are closer to publish-ready on first pass)
+• Less editing, 30–50% less, because drafts land closer to publish-ready on the first pass

 Common mistakes

-Mistake 2: Forgetting voice anchoring.
-Multi-model routing without voice anchoring means each model produces its own slightly-off-brand version of generic.
-Voice anchoring travels with the work — same reference corpus, same voice doc, fed into whichever model is generating.
-(The full voice anchoring framework is the prerequisite to multi-model routing.)
+Skipping voice anchoring.
+Route across models without anchoring your voice and each one hands you its own slightly-off-brand version of generic.
+Voice anchoring rides along with the work: the same reference corpus and the same voice doc, fed into whichever model is generating.
+(The full voice anchoring guide comes before any of this.)

 FAQ

-How do I actually route between models in practice?
-For most SMB teams, "routing" is a documented decision in the team's voice doc — "Long-form goes to Claude, briefs go to ChatGPT, research goes to Gemini."
-The team members manually open the right tool for the right job.
-Programmatic routing (via API, with code) is an upgrade for teams running higher-volume pipelines.
+For most small teams, "routing" is just a line in your voice doc: "Long-form goes to Claude, briefs go to ChatGPT, research goes to Gemini."
+You open the right tool for the right job by hand.
+Wiring it up in code is a step up you take once you're running higher volume.

-Will this matrix change?
-Yes, every quarter.
-The model rankings shift as new versions ship.
-The principle (route by job) is durable; the specific assignments are moving targets.
-Re-audit your routing every six months.
+Yes, every quarter or so.
+The rankings shift as new versions ship.
+Routing by job stays true; the specific picks keep moving.
+Give your routing a fresh look every six months.